ddotta/quartoify/README.md

 ## Output example

-From the example script, `quartoify` generates a structured Quarto document with:
+From the example script, `quartify` generates a structured Quarto document with:
 - Navigable table of contents
 - Code organized into reusable blocks
 - Clear documentation between code sections